josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 ## Summary / TL;DR
 Redux is a predictable state container based on the reducer pattern, and it's often used with React to manage application-level state.
 To connect our components to the Redux store:
-1. Wrap the entire application with a Provider: `<Provider><App/></Provider>`
+1. Wrap the entire application with a Provider: `<Provider><App/></Provider>`.
+The Provider component (from react-redux) *provides the store*, allowing every component in the app tree to access the Redux store.
 2. Call `connect` on each component that needs to read from and update the store.
-Define the interface in this way:
+Most components will need only a small subset of the application state, and many components may not need to use connect at all.
+We use these two arguments of `connect` to define the interface between the component and the store:
-* `mapStateToProps` (read interface): a function that returns an object mapping state values from the store to component props
+* `mapStateToProps` (read interface): a function that returns an object, mapping specific values from the Redux state object to props that will be passed into the current component
-* `mapDispatchToProps` (write interface): an object containing the relevant *action creators* your component will use to update the store
+* `mapDispatchToProps` (write interface): an object containing the relevant *action creators* your component will use to update the store.
+The true form of `mapDispatchToProps` is in a format similar to `mapStateToProps`, a function that returns an object.
+But as long as we adhere to the standard pattern with action creators we can use this more convenient object shorthand.

 ## Helpful Resources
 * [Redux Glossary](https://redux.js.org/glossary)